-Social work relies on careful collection and analysis of quantitative and qualitative data to answer theoretical, empirical, and applied research questions.
-This course will introduce students to methods of data collection and analysis in social work and provide students with the tools to engage in this central component of scientific inquiry.
+Social work relies on careful collection and analysis of quantitative and qualitative data to critically think about and answer theoretical, empirical, applied, and policy-related research questions.
+This course will introduce students to methods of data collection and analysis in social work and provide students with tools to engage in this central component of scientific inquiry.
 This course lays the foundation for social research, including an introduction to the scientific method and ethics.
-Students will learn about several of the most used methods of research in social work, including experiments, surveys, interviews, practicum research, single subject design, content analysis, and analysis of secondary data.
+Students will learn about several of the most commonly used methods of research in social work, including experiments, surveys, interviews, program evaluation, single subject design, content analysis, and analysis of secondary data, as well as how these methods contribute to the improvement of services and policies.
 Research design, conceptualization, and sampling will be covered.
 Students will apply methods in course assignments and will demonstrate their cumulative learning through preparation of a research proposal using one of the methods.